andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/a-swift-implementation-of-the-core-data-stack-using-nspersistentcontainer.md

 <a name="the-point" class="jump-target"></a>

-# What's the point of the &#8220;Core Data stack&#8221;
+# What's the point of the "Core Data stack&#8221;

-It's important to keep in mind the fundamental goal with creating the &#8220;Core Data stack&#8221;.
+It's important to keep in mind the fundamental goal with creating the "Core Data stack&#8221;.
 At the end of the day, we're all just trying to get our hands on an instance of `NSManagedObjectContext`.

 Nearly every Core Data framework Type that we interact with requires an instance of `NSManagedObjectContext` to do its work.
 Whether it's `NSEntityDescription` to initialize new `NSManagedObject` instances, an `NSFetchRequest` to retrieve data, or an `NSFetchedResultsController` to keep our UIs in sync, we're always depending on `NSManagedObjectContext`.

-So the bottom-line goal of setting up the &#8220;stack&#8221; is to configure all the plumbing necessary for our apps to work with the &#8220;under the hood&#8221; stuff of Core Data.
+So the bottom-line goal of setting up the "stack&#8221; is to configure all the plumbing necessary for our apps to work with the "under the hood&#8221; stuff of Core Data.
 The [thing] we interact with constantly is that all-valuable `NSManagedObjectContext` instance.

 <a name="create" class="jump-target"></a>